rich-context-competition/rich-context-book-2019/combined_chapters/rich_context_book.md

 architectures using self-attention and multiple-head attention.
 We hope to explore these approaches in the near future.

+There are number of improvements that we can make in the future.
+A first improvement is to use non-recurrent neural architectures such as the Transformer which has shown to be faster and a more effective learner compared to recurrent neural networks.
+Another improvement would be to bootstrap information from other dataset sources such as open access full-text articles from PubMed Open Access Subset.
+This dataset contains dataset *citations* [@datarank]---in contrast to the most common types of citations to publications.
+The location of this citations within the full-text could be exploited to perform entity recognition.
+While this would be a somewhat different problem than the one solved in this article, it would still be useful for the goal of tracking dataset usage.
+In sum, by improving the learning techniques and the dataset size and quality, we could significantly increase the success of finding datasets in publications.

 Our proposal, however, is surprisingly effective.
 Because we have barely modified a general RNN architecture, we expect that our results will generalize relatively well either to the second phase of the challenge